mangolala1/EDS_factor_model/FACTOR_MODEL_WORKFLOW.md

 # Where Σ_f(T) is a K×K matrix (K = number of factors)
 ```

+**Important**: This calculation is performed **after Step 6 and Step 7 are complete** (i.e., after all factor returns and specific returns have been calculated for all dates from 2020-01-01 onwards).
+This allows us to use the complete history of factor returns for the rolling window calculations.

 **Pseudocode**:
 ```
+# STEP 8: Calculate Factor Covariance Matrix
+# (Performed AFTER all factor returns are calculated in Step 6)

+# Load all factor returns calculated in Step 6 (from 2020-01-01 onwards)
+factor_returns_df = load_factor_returns()  # All dates from 2020-01-01

 # Pivot factor returns to wide format (one column per factor)
 factor_returns_wide = pivot_table(
     factor_returns_df,